Panzer3232/Competitve-Programming/README.md

-# Solution of CP Question on online platform like Codeforces,HackerEarth,Leetcode,CodeChef.
+# Solution of CP Question on online platform like Codeforces,HackerEarth,Leetcode,CodeChef,SPOJ.

 ## This repository also contain some important links for understanding and practicing DS and Algorithms